quicwg/base-drafts/draft-ietf-quic-recovery.md

 ## Explicit Congestion Notification {#congestion-ecn}

 If a path has been verified to support ECN, QUIC treats a Congestion Experienced codepoint in the IP header as a signal of congestion.
-This document specifies a QUIC sender's simple response to a peer receiving packets with a Congestion Experienced codepoint.
-As discussed in {!RFC8311}, QUIC endpoints are permitted to experiment with other response functions.
+This document specifies an endpoint's response when its peer receives packets with the Congestion Experienced codepoint.
+As discussed in {!RFC8311}, endpoints are permitted to experiment with other response functions.

 ## Slow Start

-QUIC begins every connection in slow start and exits slow start upon loss or an increase in the ECN-CE counter.
+QUIC begins every connection in slow start and exits slow start upon loss or upon increase in the ECN-CE counter.
 QUIC re-enters slow start anytime the congestion window is less than sshthresh, which typically only occurs after an RTO.
-While in slow start, QUIC increases the congestion window by the number of acknowledged bytes when each ack is processed.
+While in slow start, QUIC increases the congestion window by the number of bytes acknowledged when each ack is processed.

 ## Congestion Avoidance